vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 The following instructions will take you through the process of creating self-signed certificates and adding those to TAP.

+> **NOTE:** Not all components of TAP will currently work successfully
+> with self-signed certificates.
+> In particular, the Learning Center is unlikely to work correctly.

 ### Creating the certificate

 There is a script in the `~/tap` directory that you can use to